SpringRC SM-S4303R Continuous Rotation Servo

 The SM-S4303R is a standard-sized servo that has been built by SpringRC specifically for continuous rotation.
 At 6 V, it has a maximum rotation speed of 54 RPM (no-load) and can produce up to 71 oz-in (5.1 kg-cm) of torque.
 It features two ball bearings on the output shaft for reduced friction, and it offers easy access to the rest-point adjustment potentiometer.
 The servo can be controlled using a direct connection to a single microcontroller I/O line without any additional electronics, which makes it a great actuator for beginner robotics projects.

-This robotics servo is compatible with our servo controllers and has a Futaba-compatible output shaft, which means it works with our servo wheels and sprockets.
+This robotics servo is compatible with our servo controllers and has a Futaba-compatible output shaft, which means it works with our servo wheels for standard servos (25T, 5.8 mm spline).
+This servo is also compatible with our Mounting Bracket for Standard-Size Servos:

 Continuous rotation servo comparison